giacomomiolo/giacomomiolo/README.md

 I love to build and explore.

 👤 **Some more about me:**
-- CDO at [Volteras](https://volteras.com) — building useful, reliable and secure infrastructure for the future of energy and mobility.
+- Co-founder & Chief Data Officer at [Volteras](https://volteras.com) — building useful, reliable and secure infrastructure for the future of energy and mobility.
 - NLP enthusiast — former NLP researcher at the European Commission + Karolinska Institutet, published [ELECTRAMed](https://github.com/gmpoli/electramed), a state-of-the-art (at the time) large language model for biomedical text mining.
 - Curious reader — I like physical books, sometimes even reading them!